radzionc/increaser/prompts/context.md

 ## Tasks

-The "Tasks" page has four subpages: "Tasks", "Upcoming", "Automation", and "Templates".
+The "Tasks" page has vide subpages: "Tasks", "Ideas", "Upcoming", "Automation", and "Templates".
 Users can filter tasks by project.

 The "Tasks" subpage is a kanban board with four columns: backlog, todo, inProgress, and done.
 Users can drag and drop tasks between columns.